huypham-0607/scholar-rank/README.md

 ## Next steps

-The immediate work is:
+The future plan for this project is:

-1. Connect the Python CLI to the C++ retrieval engine.
-2. Add CLI commands for index construction and querying.
-3. Benchmark Block-Max WAND latency, throughput, memory use, and retrieval quality.
-4. Begin the graph representation and Global PageRank implementation.
+1. Begin the graph representation and Global PageRank implementation.
-5. Add approximate PPR once the graph infrastructure is stable.
+2. Add approximate PPR once the graph infrastructure is stable.

-After the retrieval benchmark, I may build a small end-to-end demo before moving to the graph side.
+3. Potentially revisit retrieval design to optimize for performance, particularly in memory usage.

 ## Progress